 - Is there a capable successor if an individual trustee predeceases you or becomes unwilling or unable to fulfill the responsibilities?

-If the answers to these questions create concerns for you, you may want to consider a corporate trustee as successor or co-trustee.
-A corporate trustee has a professional staff that deals with managing trusts on a daily basis assuring the professional management of your assets.
+Often, spouses, family members, or other individuals are named to fill the successor trustee role.
+However, if the answers to these questions create concerns for you, you may want to consider a corporate trustee as successor or co-trustee.
+A corporate trustee has a professional staff that deals with managing trusts on a daily basis, assuring the professional management of your assets.

-You no longer have to worry about an individual predeceasing you — and perhaps creating the need for court intervention to appoint a new trustee.
+With a corporate trustee, you don’t need to be concerned about an individual predeceasing you — and perhaps creating the need for court intervention to appoint a new trustee.
 Nor do you have to worry about trust duties being a burden to your spouse, partner, family, or friends.
 If beneficiaries disagree over finances, having an impartial trustee may be beneficial to maintaining harmony.

-You may also consider naming your partner, spouse, a family member, or trusted advisor to be a co-trustee with a corporate trustee.
+You may also consider naming your spouse, partner, a family member, or trusted advisor to be a co-trustee with a corporate trustee.
 Co-trustees act together in administering the trust according to your directions.
-The individual selected will be able to have a voice in the administration of the trust without being burdened by the day-to-day duties.
+The individual selected will be able to have a voice in administering the trust without being burdened by the day-to-day duties.
 While the individual brings to the table an intimate knowledge of the other beneficiaries and your wishes, the corporate trustee brings the combined expertise of its trust professionals and the experience gained from years in the business.
-The provisions of your document will be implemented without personal or institutional bias, which may help maintain harmony.
+Your trust’s provisions will be implemented without personal or institutional bias, which may help maintain harmony.

-Discuss the choice of trustee or co-trustee with your attorney to help determine what may be best for your estate plan.
+The bottom line: Discuss the choice of trustee, successor trustee, or co-trustee with your attorney to determine what is best for your estate plan.

-This concludes the BASIC PLANNING section.
-If your estate is valued in excess of $5,490,000, please continue on to the ADVANCED PLANNING section.
+This concludes the “Basic Planning” section.
+If your estate is, or has the potential to be, valued in excess of $5,490,000, please continue to the “Advanced Planning” section.